aztfmod/rovergo/docs/user-guide.md

 Usage:
   rover [command]

+Flags:
+      --debug     log extra debug information, may contain secrets -h, --help      help for rover
+  -v, --version   version for rover

-Available Commands:
+Builtin Commands:
-  apply       Perform a terraform plan & apply destroy     Perform a terraform destroy finder      List all terraform (example custom action) fmt         Perform a terraform format help        Help about any command init        Perform a terraform init and no other action landingzone Manage and deploy landing zones linter      A linter for terraform plan        Perform a terraform plan validate    Perform a terraform validate
+  apply           Perform a terraform plan & apply destroy         Perform a terraform destroy fmt             Perform a terraform format help            Help about any command init            Perform a terraform init and no other action landingzone     Manage and deploy landing zones plan            Perform a terraform plan validate        Perform a terraform validate
 ```

 The Rover v2 CLI maps actions (see below) to top level sub commands, with the addition of a special landingzone command